The Basic Concept

 Dedo - Uno y Dos -- Balsero -- Beso - Exhibe -- Juana la Cubana - Sombrero Doble - Exhibe - Dedo guarapo y bota

 The chains can be longer and longer.
 In this sequence, you do the first 16 beats of Dedo and then start Uno right from the beginning.
-You do two of the side to side Uno rocks and then the guy comes in front as he does in the combination step Uno y Dos.
-Then, 8 beats before the end of Dos, move into Balsero.
-Balsero is truncated a bit the say way it is for the combination step, Balsero y Beso.
-Again, 8 beats before the end of the Beso, you go into the Exhibe.
+You do two of the side to side Uno rocks and then the leader comes in front as in the combination step Uno y Dos.
+Then, 8 beats before the end of Dos, leaders move into Balsero.
+Balsero is truncated a bit the same way it is in Balsero y Beso.
+Again, 8 beats before the end of the Beso, dancers go into the Exhibe.
 From that point on, this sequence is the same as the one above it!

-Note that in terms of the calls on this sequence, Balsero is called just before the leader brings the lady to his left side for the sombrero part of Dos.
+Note that in terms of the calls on this sequence, Balsero is called just before the leader moves the follower left side the Sombrero part of El Dos.
 Then 12 beats later, Beso is called.

 General Comments

-Note that when you look at the sequences above, you cannot necessarily move from one sequence into another one at the point of a move they have in common (though you often can).
-A good example of this is the Exhibes which cement a number of the moves together in these chains.
-One Exhibe may be done rather differently from the way another is done, based on how you enter it or which hand you are holding...
+Exhibes often cement a number of the moves together in the above chains.
+But one Exhibe may be done rather differently than another, based on how you enter it or which hand you are holding.
 As a result, if you want to blend a sequence, it might look fine "on paper" but you really have to try it out to see if it works smoothly.

 Another matter of interest, is that the closer to the time of transitioning between steps that you call the next one, the more challenging it is.
 The dancers have less time to think.
 You never call more than 8 beats ahead of moving into the new step, but it can be closer than that if you want to ratchet up the challenge level.